Teaching English in Italy

 It’s possible to teach English in Italy in both public school classrooms and private language schools.
 Teaching English in Italy is competitive, so teachers are usually expected to have a TEFL certificate of a minimum of 100 hours.
 Previous teaching experience is often required.

-Salary and benefits when teaching in Italy
+Salary and benefits when teaching English in Italy

 Salary will vary from city to city, as will the cost of living.
 Teaching English in Italy will usually provide teachers with a salary that allows them to live comfortably, although accommodation and airfare are usually not included as part of a salary package.

-Teach in Italy – Hiring
+Teach English in Italy – Hiring

-Hiring for teaching jobs in Italy usually begins in early spring, with jobs beginning in September or October.
-Teachers should begin checking the Teach Away job board around February or March for new teaching jobs in Italy.
+Hiring for English teaching jobs in Italy usually begins in early spring, with jobs beginning in September or October.
+Teachers should begin checking the Teach Away job board around February or March for new English teaching jobs in Italy.

-What you need to teach in Italy
+What you need to teach English in Italy

-Qualifications to teach in Italy
+Qualifications to teach English in Italy

-Teach English in Italy, teachers will need a recognized TEFL certificate.
+To teach English in Italy, teachers will need a recognized TEFL certificate.
 English teaching jobs in Italy are competitive, so certification is essential.
 Previous teaching experience is often, but not always, required.